A geometric and combinatorial view of weighted voting: The geometry of weighted voting realizations

 Similarly, if a weighted game $u$ covers a linear game $v$ in $J_n$ in such a way that $W_u = W_v \setminus A$, then $v$ is weighted if and only if there exists a weight $\ww$ in the footprint $\pi(P_u)$ such that $w_A > w_C$ at $\ww$ for all other losing coalitions $C$ of $u$. \end{theorem}

-We note that it suffices to check only the shift-minimal winning coalitions in the first statement and only the shift-maximal losing coalitions in the second.
+We note that it suffices to check only the shift-minimal winning coalitions of $v$ in the first statement and only the shift-maximal losing coalitions of $u$ in the second.

 \begin{proof} Assume $u$ is weighted.
 This means $u$ covers $v$ in $\w_n$, so by Theorem~\ref{thm:facets}, hyperplane $h_A$ forms a top facet of the polytope $P_v$.
-We claim that for any point $Q=(q:\ww)$ on the interior of this top facet, the weight $w_A$ must be less than the weight of all other winning coalitions in $v$.
-Note that point $Q$ is a realization of $v$.
-If $w_B < w_A$ at $Q$, where $q=w_A$, then the weight of $B$ is less than the quota, so $B$ is losing in $v$.
-If $w_B = w_A$ at $Q$, then the point $Q$ is not actually on the interior of the facet; rather, $Q$ lies on the face where $P_v$ intersects $h_A \cap h_B$.
+We claim that for any point $z=(q:\ww)$ on the interior of this top facet, the weight $w_A$ must be less than the weight of all other winning coalitions in $v$.
+Note that point $z$ is a realization of $v$.
+If $w_B < w_A$ at $z$, where $q=w_A$, then the weight of $B$ is less than the quota, so $B$ is losing in $v$.
+If $w_B = w_A$ at $z$, then the point $z$ is not actually on the interior of the facet; rather, $z$ lies on the face where $P_v$ intersects $h_A \cap h_B$.
 Thus, the claim holds and we have proven one direction of the first statement.

 To prove the other direction, assume there exists a weight $\ww \in \pi(P_v)$ where $w_A < w_B$ for all other winning coalitions $B$ of $v$.
-Since $\ww$ lies under $P_v$, there exists some realization $(q:\ww)$ of $v$.
+Since $\ww$ lies in the footprint of $P_v$, there exists some realization $(q:\ww)$ of $v$.
 Choosing a quota $q'$ greater than $w_A$ and less than the minimum of all weights $w_B$ for $B \in W_v \setminus \{A\}$ guarantees that we have realized the game whose winning coalitions are precisely $W_v \setminus \{A\}$, namely game $u$.
 Thus we have shown $u$ is weighted, which finishes the proof of the first statement.

 The proof of the second statement in the theorem is directly analogous. \end{proof}